aplekhanov/malevich-app/README.md

 - Over 2000 system glyphs.
 - Hundreds of beautiful colors.

-Custom Icon Maker is the best companion for your favorite widget app.
+Color Icon Maker is the best companion for your favorite widget app.
 It lets you create beautiful icons in a fun and easy way!

 ![Color Icon Maker](/assets/screenshot/ColorIconMaker.png)